A girl in a blue shirt and glasses, and two boys, one in a white shirt and the other in a black mask, working on a craft project together at a table.

 Our Projects

 The modern era is being defined by new advancements in technology.
 However, not all students are fortunate enough to receive any form of exposure to STEM (Science, Technology, Engineering, and Mathematics).
 Therefore, we aim to provide underserved students with the ability to explore a STEM education they would otherwise not receive in their ordinary classroom environment.
-We do this by working closely with Karkhana Asia to develop STEM kits for students.
-(The purpose of our kits is to provide a hands on learning experience that engage students while also stretching their critical thinking ability and builds the interpersonal skills required for success in the STEM industry).
-Furthermore, with the help of Karkhana Asia, (we educate teachers on how they can best teach students in order to provide them with the support they need).
+We do this by working closely with Karkhana, an enterprise dedicated to Nepali STEM education, to develop kits for students.
+Our kits provide a hands-on learning experience that engages students while stretching their critical thinking ability and building the interpersonal skills required for success in the STEM industry.
+Furthermore, with the help of Karkhana, we train teachers on how to incorporate STEM education in their schools.

-At Adhara, we believe that literacy is not only the corner stone for fluency in other academic subjects, but it is also a major determining factor for life long success.
-For this reason, Adhara is working to help implement libraries in schools throughout the Kathmandu Valley through our Literacy Libraries Project.
-Donations to our Literacy Libraries Project goes towards the purchasing and distribution of books and other literary resources.
-Additionally, we strive to improve the reading culture in these schools by working closely with teachers to create reading clubs, read alouds, peer to peer reading, and more.
+At Adhara, we believe that literacy is not only the cornerstone for fluency in other academic subjects but also is a major determining factor for long-term success.
+For this reason, Adhara is working to help implement libraries in schools throughout Kathmandu Valley through our Literacy Libraries Project.
+Donations to our Literacy Libraries Project go towards the purchasing and distribution of books and other literary resources.
+Additionally, we strive to improve the reading culture in these schools by working closely with teachers to create reading clubs, read-alouds, peer-to-peer reading, and more.

-Government Schools in Nepal lack the adequate means to acquire items that are an integral part of modern education.
-These resources include internet, electronics, textbooks , and more.
-Adhara works to provide the schools we work with with the funding necessary for them to modernize and develop their classrooms to further benefit the teachers.
+Government Schools in Nepal lack adequate means to acquire items that are an integral part of modern education.
+These resources include the internet, electronics, textbooks, and more.
+Adhara works to provide schools with the funding necessary to modernize and develop classrooms to further benefit the teachers.